madslundt/ReactHooksvsClasses/README.md

 Since this is new in React a demo will be showing you a small application using classes and later how to do it with React hooks.

 The application contains very simple stateful logic.
+The application has two different components that I'll one by one.

+The first component is a simple example with a counter using classes and React hooks, and is just to show how React hooks looks like compared to classes.

-The application just calculate the screen size, current mouse position, and some visualization to make the demo less boring ;-)
+The second component contains more logic which makes to component more complex.
+It calculates the screen size, current mouse position, and do some visualization to make the demo less boring ;-)

+## Counter
-## React classes
+### React classes
-As we see in classes we have a constructor that sets the initial value for the state.
-Also here we bind any functions to have the same this.
+As we see in the class we have a constructor that sets the initial value for the state.
+Besides that, we bind our functions to have the same this for when we are calling the functions.

+The component finally renders the state and gives the possibility to increase the state value by 1.
+This is done by calling the increment function that makes sure to update state by `setState`.

+### React hooks
+The first thing we see is that we're not using class anymore and there are fewer lines of code.

+In this example we use a default React hook `useState`.
+`useState` is a function that takes a value as input which is the initial value of the state (similar to our constructor in React classes example). `useState` then returns an array of two elements - the first one is the state and the second one is a function to update the state (equivalent to `setState`).

+## Next example
+### React classes
+In this example, there have been introduced some more logic to make the component more complex.

 Listeners for mouse position and window size are added in `componentDidMount` which is run after first rendering.
 Listeners are removed in `componentWillUnmount` which makes sure to remove listeners once the component is unmounted.